grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

 The pick_first LB policy currently attempts to connect to each address serially, stopping at the first one that succeeds.
-We will change it to instead use the Happy Eyeballs algorithm.
+We will change it to instead use the Happy Eyeballs algorithm on the initial pass through the address list.
 Specifically:

 - As per [RFC-8305 section
   5](https://www.rfc-editor.org/rfc/rfc8305#section-5)), the default